-All the mobiles listed, from the incredibly affordable Huawei Y3, to the media-marvel that is the Lumia 550 and the feature-packed LG Leon, are available to buy in the UK and we’ll continue to update our list throughout 2016 and beyond.
+All the mobiles listed, from the incredibly affordable Alcatel Pixi 3, to the feature-packed LG Leon, are available to buy in the UK and we’ll continue to update our list throughout 2017 and beyond.

 Anyway, enough talk and on with our list of the best smartphones available for under £100 - along with a few other handsets worth considering if you can stretch your budget a little bit further.